salesforce/offline-app-developer-starter-kit/README.md

 Getting started with the Starter Kit is straightforward, but does require a few steps.

-* Install prerequisite developer tools.
+* Install prerequisite developer tools
-* Configure a Briefcase for offline priming.
+* Configure a Briefcase for offline priming
-* Make a copy of the Starter Kit project, and configure it for your org.
+* Make a copy of the Starter Kit project, and configure it for your org
-* Deploy the Starter Kit code to your development org.
+* Deploy the Starter Kit code to your development org
-* Add quick actions included in the Starter Kit to your record page layouts.
+* Add quick actions included in the Starter Kit to your record page layouts
-* Access the Offline App from the Salesforce Mobile app and see your code in action!
+* Access the Offline App from the Salesforce Mobile app and see the code in action!

 The remainder of this README is intended to guide you through these steps.
 The instructions provided are specific to getting started with the Starter Kit, **not** complete documentation.
 For additional details of developing with Lightning Web Components and offline development, see the following developer guides: